-The per capita income in Black Mountain in 2010 was $25,712, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $102,848 for a family of four.
+The per capita income in Black Mountain in 2018 was $31,233, which is upper middle income relative to North Carolina and the nation.
+This equates to an annual income of $124,932 for a family of four.
 However, Black Mountain contains both very wealthy and poor people as well.

 The most common language spoken in Black Mountain is English.
 Other important languages spoken here include Polish and Spanish.